kkpan11/semu-c64/README.md

 # Thanks

-This is in essence a fork of the very nicely minimalist RISC-V32 emulator named [semu](https://github.com/sysprog21/semu), compiled and ported using the new [llvm-mos](https://github.com/llvm-mos/) and would not have been so possible without all that previous work.
+This is in essence a fork of the very nicely minimalist RISC-V32 emulator named [semu](https://github.com/sysprog21/semu), compiled and ported using the new [llvm-mos](https://github.com/llvm-mos/) and would not have been possible without all that previous work.

 # (Boot animation)
 ![(Boot animation)](boot_anim.gif)